Altinn/altinn-studio-docs/content/altinn-studio/designer/build-app/expressions/_index.en.md

 3. **Choose a data source that you want the first element in your sub expression to be**

-   This data source can be either an actual source which will provide you with a set of available values to choose after, or the data source can be a type for a value.
+   This data source can be either an actual source which will provide you with a set of available values to choose from, or the data source can be a type for a value.
 The available data sources that will provide you with a set of given values are:
     - Data Model: Fields from the current selected datamodel
     - Component: All component ids present in across layouts